kaikue/Oceania/README.md

         - lava?
     - Vertical chunks
     - Multithreading
-- All TODOs in code
+- All TODOs and TO DOs in code
 - Structures can only be in one chunk (and overwrite each other all the time)
     - also messes up entity generation
     - structures across multiple chunks with perlin noise?